Yaoi hole

 The yaoi hole (やおい穴) is a concept in yaoi, a genre of fictional media depicting homoerotic relations between men aimed at a female audience, that supposes the existence of a male sexual organ that is neither a penis nor an anus.
-The concept arose from depictions of anal sex in some yaoi works that appeared to defy typical anatomy and physiology, such as representations of penetrative sex in positions that do not correspond to the location of the passive partner's anus.
+The concept arose from depictions of anal sex in some yaoi works that appeared to defy typical anatomy and physiology, such as representations of penetrative sex in positions that do not correspond to the location of the receiving partner's anus.
 The yaoi hole as a phenomenon has been alternately considered as reflecting a lack of understanding about male anatomy and anal sex possessed by the (mostly female and heterosexual) writers of early yaoi, and as an intentional exaggeration reflecting a desire for fantasy over realism in pornographic fiction narratives.

 Context and etymology

 Anal sex appears frequently as a subject in yaoi, a genre of manga, novels, and other fictional media created by and for a female audience that depict homoerotic relationships between men.
-However, sexual acts and sex organs in early yaoi works were often rendered inaccurately: the sexual positions in which the male subjects were joined in penetrative sex seemingly did not correspond to the correct location of the passive partner's anus, or the receptive partner would self-lubricate in a manner atypical of an anus.
+However, sexual acts and sex organs in early yaoi works were often rendered inaccurately: the sexual positions in which the male subjects were joined in penetrative sex seemingly did not correspond to the correct location of the receptive partner's anus, or the receptive partner would self-lubricate in a manner atypical of an anus.
 These representations were initially criticized as reflecting an ignorance of the mechanics of anal sex on the part of yaoi authors, and derisively suggested to imply the existence of a distinct sexual organ that would come to be referred to as the "yaoi hole".
 Some authors embraced the concept of the yaoi hole in response, and began to either jokingly or earnestly depict it in their works.

 The yaoi hole has been described as a "third sexual organ" that is neither feminine nor masculine.
 Though there is little agreement over the precise structure of the yaoi hole, its existence in yaoi fiction is widely acknowledged by fans of yaoi.
 Ayako Shiramine, a former librarian at the Yoshihiro Yonezawa Memorial Library, analyzed 51 yaoi works and concluded that the orifices depicted "do not seem to be an anus", as there were not definite descriptions of the orifice being an anus and it did not function like one, and concluded that the yaoi hole is a separate entity from the anus.